 Nothing will make an employee feel like they are a valuable asset to the team more than making them a key player in the business.
 One way to do this is to offer professional development or training opportunities to the employee.
 Offer to sponsor an employee with a development class outside of the office, and it doesn’t always need to be industry related!
 If your employee has ever expressed interest in a skill outside of their job description, like writing, then send them to a seminar or course.
 It always helps to have employees who are well versed in many different areas.

 Cash can sometimes feel like an impersonal way to say thank you to someone you appreciate.
 Instead, try to come up with an out-of-the-box way to reward your employee that also shows you know their personality.
 For example, if an employee worked particularly hard to accomplish a project, then gift them with a “date night out” package.
 This could include a gift card to dinner with two movie theater tickets.
 Taking the time to go out of your way and put together a personalized gift package like that will really impress your employees and make them feel special.

 It’s one thing to hear praise from your boss behind closed doors, but another to receive recognition in front of all your work peers.
 When your employee does something well or overcomes a challenge, don’t be afraid to give them a shout out during your next company meeting.
 It’s even good practice to always start out a meeting by recognizing the accomplishments of at least one employee sitting at the table.

 HR Anew helps employers and organizations solve their business problems.
 Connect with us when you want new ideas and solutions to optimize digital resources, strategy and training in the areas of diversity, equity, equality, inclusion, and belonging; manager and employee education and training, employee relations and workplace investigations, and human resource advisory services.
-Request a meeting at https://hranewtoolbox.com/request-a-meeting/ today to learn more!
+Schedule a Meeting at https://hranewtoolbox.com/request-a-meeting/ today to learn more!